pokergeist/Switchboard-QT/README.md

 ## Status

-A drivers for the new GPIOX will have to be written and tested.
-Other components are at risk of supply chain issues.
+A tested driver for the new GPIOX has been [located](https://github.com/sumotoy/gpio_expander) though I think a few tweaks are needed.
+Hardware components are at risk of supply chain issues.

+Production is awaiting feedback expressing interest in the product as-is.

+Other variants may use different number or type of relay, perhaps solid state versions, and utilize SDA & SCL for an extended addressing scheme.

 ## Hardware